MunchLab/ceREEBerus/doc_source/contributing.rst

         make docs

 to ensure everything looks good.
-You will be able to view your changes in the built documentation by opening the `docs/_build/html/index.html` file in your web browser.
+You will be able to view your changes in the built documentation by opening the ``docs/_build/html/index.html`` file in your web browser.
 Do not add the Docs folder to your git repository.
 The final documentation will be built on github when your PR is merged.
- ``make docs``: Build the documentation in the docs/ folder

 - Add tests to cover your changes.
 You can run:

     .. code-block:: bash